What is lactose intolerance?

 Also avoid items that state "may contain milk" on the food label.
 Depending on the severity of your symptoms, you may need to avoid or limit foods containing these ingredients.

-Lactose is also present in about 20 percent of prescription medications, such as birth control pills (oral contraceptives), and about six percent of over-the-counter medications, such as some tablets for stomach acid and gas.
+Lactose is also present in about 20% of prescription medications, such as birth control pills (oral contraceptives), and about six percent of over-the-counter medications, such as some tablets for stomach acid and gas.
 Viactiv® calcium chews contain lactose and should be avoided while following a lactose-free diet.

 These medications usually affect only people with severe lactose intolerance.
 Ask your healthcare provider which medications contain lactose, and read the labels on over-the-counter medications to check their lactose content.

-Other foods that MAY contain lactose in smaller quantities include:
+Foods that contain lactose in small quantities include:

 What causes lactose intolerance?

 Lactose intolerance is caused by a shortage of lactase in the body, an enzyme produced by the small intestine that is needed to digest lactose.
-Some causes of lactose intolerance are known.
-Certain digestive diseases, such as Crohn's disease, ulcerative colitis, celiac sprue (an inherited disorder affecting the lining of the small intestine), other inflammatory bowel diseases, and injuries to the small intestine (surgery or trauma) may reduce the amount of lactase available to process lactose properly.
+Certain digestive diseases (such as Crohn’s disease, ulcerative colitis, and celiac disease), stomach or intestinal infections, and injuries to the small intestine (such as surgery, trauma, chemotherapy, or radiation therapy) may reduce the amount of lactase available to process lactose properly.
 If the small intestine is injured, lactose intolerance may be temporary, with symptoms improving after the intestine has healed.

 What are the symptoms of lactose intolerance?